chloevanct/Shelfie/README.md

 **To summarize**, I hope this application helps anyone with their skin, spending and confidence.
 At a higher level, I hope this application helps you be more **sustainable**.

+## User Stories

+- As a user, I want to be able to add a product to my collection.
+- As a user, I want to be able to view the list of products in my collection.
+- As a user, I want to be able to mark when a product has expired.
+- As a user, I want to be able to mark when a product has run out.
+- As a user, I want to be able to mark when a product has reached past it’s recommended life once opened (spoiled).
+- As a user, I want to be able to remove an expired, spoiled, or empty product from my collection.
+- As a user, I want to be able to see statistics on how frequently products are used up completely.
+- As a user, I want to be able to see the number of products in my collection and the number of products that have been thrown away from expiry and spoiled.